 The military expert said a similar precision strike occurred on Sept.
 9, when Israel carried out a targeted attack in Doha, Qatar, aimed at senior political leaders of Hamas involved in negotiations for a ceasefire in Gaza, resulting in six deaths and at least four injuries.

-If China were to conduct a one-off strike against Taiwan similar to Israel’s strike in Qatar with no follow-up military action, “how we should respond with military countermeasures becomes a key question,” Ma noted.
+If China were to conduct a one-off strike against Taiwan similar to Israel’s strike in Qatar with no follow-up military action, “how we should respond with military countermeasures becomes a key question,” Ma said.

-Warning Taiwan to maintain constant vigilance against potential decapitation strikes on specific targets, he added that any Taiwanese military action after such a one-off PLA attack “would signal an escalation of the overall cross-strait situation,”
+Warning Taiwan to maintain constant vigilance against potential decapitation strikes on specific targets, he added that any Taiwanese military action after such a one-off PLA attack “would signal an escalation of the overall cross-strait situation.”

-“Another issue that warrants careful assessment is whether the U.S. would respond with military action [on Taiwan’s behalf,]” Ma added.
+“Another issue that warrants careful assessment is whether the US would respond with military action [on Taiwan’s behalf,]” Ma added.

 Also attending the seminar, Lin Ying-yu (林穎佑), an associate professor at Tamkang University’s Graduate Institute of International Affairs and Strategic Studies, said that recently fewer PLA aircraft have been seen flying east of Taiwan.